rachid-eladlani/isa-devops/demos/Demo_AlmostFinal.md

 ## Expectations

 You have to demonstrate a single product, covering both ISA & DevOps course contents.
-This single demo will be evaluated according to these two dimensions, leading to two different marks. *However*, the two courses expect the project to respect the _PolyDiploma_ call for bids and implement features related to this project.
+This single demo will be evaluated according to these two dimensions, leading to two different marks. *However*, the two courses expect the project to respect the _DroneDelivery_ call for bids and implement features related to this project.

 Think about demonstrating error cases (e.g., third party service unavailable, network lost, broken test, corrupted JAR, ...) instead of staying in a perfect world.